 In the spirit of the Rede, some Wiccans forego alcohol.
 That sentiment can include things like animal products too.
 Wiccans may feel that removing alcohol lets them to live life truthfully.
 It does not require compartmentalizing alcohol consumption into a morally separate area from the Wiccan Rede principles.

-Teetotaling Wiccans argue that staying sober allows them to feel centered and connected to their higher powers.
+Teetotaling Wiccans argue that staying sober allows them to feel centred and connected to their higher powers.
 It gives them a bright mind and open consciousness.
 It makes intention clear.

 You should never ever feel forced or manipulated into drinking it.
 If you feel peer pressure from other coven members to drink or use any other substance with which you feel uncomfortable, this is a big warning sign.
 Trust your gut.